aaikedw/fada-import-specs/FADA-import-specs-new.md

 would be great.
 These are complicated tasks with multiple possible scenarii based on the record import status and the actions chosen during the validation steps., the best could be to have pseudo algorithms acting on a single core record (dwca) or single excel taxon sheet line.
 [Aaike-14/08/15] Requires further discussion with Michel.
 My understanding that the tables need to be filled in the order taxons > species > synonyms, to allow the latter tables to reference the former.

+The taxon table needs to be filled first and it must be filled in a hierachical order.
+That is, you have to start by adding the families and then all declared sub elements down to the genus.
+There is a catch here.
+I am not sure about original genus and declension species.
+At present we add them first. and then we go on with genus, subgenus, etc but I am not sure if this is an advantage.
+While adding the species and subspecies taxons it is possible to create the species and subspecies records in the species table.
+After this comes a process that deals with the fada.groups_taxons table and that stores the top level elements of a group in the fada.groups_taxons.
+After that come the processing of the synonyms.

 ## 5. Excel template processing
 While scripts for importing data are currently available for importing Excel data, it would probably be more efficient to re-write them.
 Nevertheless, these scripts could provide inspiration for how to tackle specific issues.
 More details can be found in the “Current workflow: Excel template processing” section of an earlier version of the specifications document [FADA-import-specs.md](./FADA-import-specs.md).